-WIC Eligibility, Population Under Five
+Population Under Five Eligible for WIC

-Data Source: US Census Bureau, American Community Survey , 2010 for Food Security
+Data Sources: US Census Bureau, American Community Survey

 Overall Need Rank

 The overall need rank is a single composite measure of food insecurity needs for each county.
 While seven need indicators are listed in each county table, we chose four of these to establish a composite measure of need.
 The four variables, which include overall measures of food uncertainty as well as county-level eligibility for participation in the primary public food assistance programs, are: